Britons worry profits to trump services in hospital deal

 "Our problem is we have a healthcare system we can't afford and it needs to become more efficient," he said.

-He said Circle had improved productivity by 20 percent in the first year of running an NHS surgical treatment centre in Nottingham while improving quality of outcomes, by giving greater authority to doctors and nurses.
+He said Circle had improved productivity by 20 percent in the first year of running an NHS surgical treatment center in Nottingham, central England, while improving quality of outcomes, by giving greater authority to doctors and nurses.

 "It's incredible what can be achieved within the (health) system with the same people," he said.